Beyond State-Wise Mirror Descent: Offline Policy Optimization with Parametric Policies: Omitted Details for Section

 \end{theorem}

-Note that the additional $m\log K$ factor in Theorem~\ref{thm:continuous-pspi-unified} (compared to regular $\sqrt{\log|\cA|/K}$ regret for Hedge algorithm) can be viewed as the $\log|\cA|$ term in the discrete case: the algorithm is effectively \emph{learning from a finite cover} of $\cA$.
-For an $m$-dimensional set $S$, its log-covering number (see Definition~\ref{def:covering-number} for formal definition) scales as $\log\cN(S,\epsilon)\asymp m\log(1/\epsilon)$; choosing $\epsilon=1/\sqrt{K}$ (which is the rate of the no-regret algorithm) yields the $m\log K$ term.
+Note that the additional $\dd_\cA\log K$ factor in Theorem~\ref{thm:pspi-unified} (compared to regular $\sqrt{\log|\cA|/K}$ regret for Hedge algorithm) can be viewed as the $\log|\cA|$ term in the discrete case: the algorithm is effectively \emph{learning from a finite cover} of $\cA$.
+For a $\dd_\cA$-dimensional set $S$, its log-covering number (see Definition~\ref{def:covering-number} for formal definition) scales as $\log\cN(S,\epsilon)\asymp \dd_\cA\log(1/\epsilon)$; choosing $\epsilon=1/\sqrt{K}$ (which is the rate of the no-regret algorithm) yields the $\dd_\cA\log K$ term.
+This is why the dimension $\dd_\cA$ can be viewed as some \textup{effective dimension} of $\cA$, as actions in $\cA$ can be embedded as the $\dd_\cA$-dimensional vector in $\RR^{\dd_\cA}$.

-\begin{proof}[Proof of Theorem~\ref{thm:continuous-pspi-unified}] Here we consider arbitrary (possibly deterministic) comparator $\pi_\cp(\cdot\mid s)$, thus we relax it to the dirac-delta function that works for optimal action.
-Let $a^*\in\arg\max_{a\in\cA}F_k(s,a)$ denote the maximizer of the cumulative value function.
-Then the regret can be rewritten as